dai-shi/react-tracked/website/docs/api.md

 There are some cases when we need to get an original object instead of a tracked object.
-Although, it's not a recommended pattern, the library exports a function as an escape hatch.
+Although it's not a recommended pattern, the library exports a function as an escape hatch.

 ```javascript